Brain cancer virus

 The obvious answer is to douse the remaining cells with chemotherapy drugs, but glioblastomas are resistant to all but one.
 The only effective drug available to treat this type of cancer is temozolomide, known as TMZ.
 Therein lies the other major problem.
 Glioblastomas make it a point to know their enemy, and the cells quickly become resistant to TMZ as well.

 It takes about 14 years to develop and produce a new drug that may or may not be as efficacious as a currently available pharmaceutical, Sheng said.
 For glioblastoma patients, that’s far too long to wait.
+With the new brain cancer virus approach, there is hope for faster solutions.

 “We can save some time by studying existing drugs and combining them in different ways,” Sheng said.
 “That’s why we looked at the ACT1 peptide.”